-My family and I lived in Stockholm for just over two years in the late 90’s, and I spent around 6 months of that time studying at Stockholm International School (SIS).
-As I was in the city for PuppetCamp Stockholm, the school invited me to talk to some of their students about what it’s like to work as a sysadmin, and also to delve a little into the slightly more avant-garde world of DevOps culture.
+Many years ago, I spent around 6 months of the late 90s time studying at Stockholm International School (SIS), and as I was in the city for Puppet Labs’ PuppetCamp Stockholm 2016, the school invited me to talk to some of their students about what it’s like to work as a sysadmin, and also to delve a little into the world of DevOps culture.

 It was also an opportunity to talk about the areas of the industry I personally find the most interesting and engaging.
 The current trends around automation, DevOps culture and Agile processes are just a handful of areas that are gaining a huge amount of popularity and momentum.